jetbtc/diggit-chathelper/README.md

 - `!user jet` - stalk someone who is offline without having to post their name in chat.
 WIN
 - `!game 232144` - Check the game details of that game.
 Simple as that.

+### Security

+I am doing my best to keep this script secure.

+Complexity is being kept as low as possible, user inputs use the sites own functionality or are being treated properly.
+Output is being sanitized.

+I have no intention to steal Bitcoins whatsoever, and I am encouraging you to look at - and audit - the source code all to your liking.

+Yet, this is a hobby project.
+Please be aware of this.

 ### Changelog

 #### v0.3.4
 - Better support for multiple of my scripts in preparation for.. more scripts.
 - Block commands switched from toshi.io to [blockr.io](http://btc.blockr.io/)
+- Restructured README

 #### v0.3.3
 - Added `!block` to get info about the latest block, using [toshi.io](https://toshi.io/)